-14.2 ROAD BOOK
+14.2 ROAD BOOK / ITINERARY

-All the crews will receive a road book containing a detailed description of the compulsory itinerary.
-This itinerary and the road direction diagrams must be followed.
-Any deviation will be reported to the Stewards.
 All crews will receive a Road Book containing a detailed description of the compulsory itinerary.
-The Road Book defines the compulsory itinerary of the rally by the road direction diagrams and, between the road direction diagrams, by the defined roadway.
+The compulsory itinerary of the rally is defined in the Road Book by the road direction diagrams and, between the road direction diagrams, by the defined roadway.
 Furthermore, on the special stages, the organisers may erect barriers or any other hindrances where they believe competitors have deviated from the roadway during reconnaissance or the first running of the stages.
 All modifications made must be informed to all competitors before the start of the concerned stage.